 Find out more about how brief psychotherapy works.

-Clients have an option to participate in either individual psychotherapy or group psychotherapy at BPCW.
 Following the participation in a mandatory 90-minute Orientation session, clients will indicate which type of therapy they are interested in, and will complete a questionnaire that will be reviewed by one of BPCW’s therapists.

 Based on the questionnaire review outcome, and the client is determined suitable for the program, she will be placed on the waitlist for the specified therapy.